FenrisWolfe/learning-journal/learning-journal201-d2.md

 Coding the About me page makes me apprehensive, while yes, I have no problem speaking up in class, I am probably my own worse critic.
 I suck at trying to define who I am as I have been struggling with this question a LONG time.

 That being said, I look forward to the challenge in the coding aspect of it.

+And if need be, break my diet.
+I'm starving